 However, this isn’t a surefire way to avoid repojacking.
 Users may still be vulnerable to repojacking if one of their dependencies directly links to a GitHub repository URL.
 Even if none of the dependencies appear to have GitHub links, some transitive dependencies may have hidden GitHub repository links.

 Another way to prevent repojacking is through vendoring, which is downloading all dependencies beforehand and including them in the repository.
-Since all of the dependencies are downloaded, organizations don’t have to link to potentially corrupted GitHub repos.
+Since all dependencies are downloaded, organizations don’t have to link to potentially corrupted GitHub repos.

 Cybersecurity teams can also use version pinning to avoid GitHub repojacking.